Sara Lee Original Cream Cheesecake

 1. Preheat the oven to 375 degrees F.

 2. For the crust, combine the graham-cracker crumbs, sugar, and butter, and mix well.
+Use your hands if necessary to combine all ingredients.

 3. Press the mixture firmly into an ungreased 9-inch pie plate.
 Press flat onto the bottom only.
+Use a cup to keep the crust the same thickness around the bottom of the pan.

 4. Bake for 8 minutes, or until the edges are slightly brown.
 Remove the crust and reduce the oven temperature to 350 degrees F.